MicroEJ/Demo-Weather-Spresense/SpresenseDemo/README.md

 # Usage

-This demo requires the Sony Spresense platform to have been build, to do so please follow the README at the rrot of the platform project.
+This demo requires the Sony Spresense platform to have been built, to do so, please follow the README at the root of the platform project.

 ## Run on MicroEJ Simulator